If an air pollution injury has set you back, we'll help you move forward

 If your life, or the life of a loved one, has been affected by industrial air pollution, we can help.
 You can make a compensation claim with the help and support of a specialist solicitor.

-Any type of air pollution that can trace its origin to industrial practices is known as industrial air pollution.
-It typically comprises dust, gases and fumes that are discharged into the air from factories, power stations and engineering activities such as large-scale demolition.
+Any type of air pollution that can trace its origin to industrial processes is known as industrial air pollution.
+Industrial air pollution is typically comprised of dust, gases and fumes that are discharged into the air from factories, power stations and engineering activities, such as large-scale demolition.
 These substances are not necessarily toxic when used or handled correctly.
 However, when inhaled, they can have an adverse effect on health.

 Any employee who has fallen ill after inhaling polluted air at work may be eligible to make a claim for industrial disease compensation.

 What are the effects of industrial air pollution?